benlee3/employee-directory/README.md

 * Open employee-directory.xcodeproj and run the project
 * Kingfisher is a dependency and was added via SPM
   * It should be installed by Xcode automatically
+* The app was developed on an iPhone 12 Pro Max and is locked in portrait mode.
+  * Landscape mode is available for iPads.
+Tested on an iPad Pro (12.9 inch).

 ### Tests
 * Run the testing target to run the suite of XCTests